jimmyliu1326/InfluenzaNanopore/README.md

 -t|--threads        Number of threads [Default = 32]
 -s|--segment        Target specific Influenza A genomic segments for consensus calling with each segment number delimited by a comma (Example: -s 1,2,5,6)
--m|--model          Specify the flowcell chemistry used for Nanopore sequencing {Options: r9, r10} [Default = r9]
---notrim            Disable adaptor trimming by Porechop --keep-tmp          Keep all temporary files
+--subsample         Specify the target coverage for consensus calling [Default = 1000] -m|--model          Specify the flowcell chemistry used for Nanopore sequencing {Options: r9, r10} [Default = r9] --notrim            Disable adaptor trimming by Porechop --keep-tmp          Keep all temporary files